-This article explains how to set up and use the Coviu Appointment Bookings add-on.
+This article explains how to set up and use the Coviu Appointment Bookings App.
 This feature is great for allowing your clients to book specific services and providers offered by your practice via a portal.

-Last Updated: Jan 2021
+Last Updated: July 2022

 Follow these instructions to set it up: